How to get rid of a sinus infection in 24 hours

 Most sinus infections typically resolve on their own within 2–3 weeks.
 It is vital to grant the body sufficient time to combat the infection during this period.
 Minimizing exertion and resting whenever possible can speed up recovery.

-3. Utilize a neti pot or nasal irrigators
+3. Utilize a neti pot or nasal irrigators-in relation to-How to get rid of a sinus infection in 24 hours

 To neti pot or not? : Nilesh Patel, MD: Ear, Nose & Throat Doctors